latentminds/stable-diffusion-qrcode/README.md

 call diffusers pipeline or [Automatic1111 webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) api to generate qrcodes, will add a pure diffusers version once [this PR is completed](https://github.com/huggingface/diffusers/pull/3770)

-**June 23 update: a colab with a pure diffusers version without automatic1111 dependencie is now available !** It will be added to the package soon

 # tldr

 ```python